 Many filter kits already include ceramic rings in the box.
-If your filter didn’t come with any ceramic rings, or you want to purchase more, grab some here or from your local fish store – they are very affordable.
+If your filter didn’t come with any ceramic rings, or you want to purchase more, their are plenty that can be found online, like on Amazon or from your local fish store – they are very affordable.

 While some ceramic rings come with their own filter media bag, others come loose.
 It makes no difference in performance if you choose to bag your ceramic rings or not.

 I personally use a filter media bag since it makes it easier to remove the ceramic rings all at once, especially during cleaning.

 The first thing you want to do is rinse the rings in de-chlorinated water.
 Doing so will remove any dust that built up from the ceramic rings rubbing together in the packaging.
 If you skip this step, the dust could cloud up your tank.